The Keep (film): Filming

 Principal photography began in September 1982 in Wales, with an original shooting schedule of 13 weeks.
-Filming was grueling, and once principal photography was finished, additional re-shoots were done which extended the filming for a total of 22 weeks.
+Filming was gruelling, and once principal photography was finished, additional re-shoots were done which extended the filming for a total of 22 weeks.

 The sets for the Romanian village were built at the disused Glyn Rhonwy quarry, a former slate quarry near Llanberis in North Wales.
 Some interiors of the keep utilised the stonework within the Llechwedd Slate Caverns, near Blaenau Ffestiniog.
 Due to heavy rain, the film suffered significant delays in its shooting schedule.
 Shepperton Studios near London was used for interior Keep scenes featuring the demon Molasar.
 A secondary crew also went to Spain for footage depicting Greece.

 English historian and film costume designer Andrew Mollo, brother of John Mollo of Star Wars fame, worked as an historical consultant for the German military costumes.
-In spite of the fact that war time Waffen-SS members typically wore grey or field green uniforms, according to Mollo, Michael Mann was insistent that they wear their iconic black uniforms, as to let the audience know that Byrne's character and his men were Nazi fanatics.
+In spite of the fact that war time Waffen-SS members typically wore grey-green (field grey) uniforms, according to Mollo, Michael Mann was insistent that they wear their iconic black uniforms, to let the audience know that Byrne's character and his men were Nazi fanatics.